postgresml/postgresml/pgml-cms/docs/guides/opensourceai.md

 The best part of using open-source AI is the flexibility with models.
 Unlike OpenAI, we are not restricted to using a few censored models, but have access to almost any model out there.

-Here is an example of streaming with the popular Mythalion model, an uncensored MythoMax variant designed for chatting.
+Here is an example of streaming with the popular `meta-llama/Meta-Llama-3-8B-Instruct` model.

 {% tabs %}
 {% tab title="JavaScript" %}